coreybutler/nvm-windows/README.md

 Overall, this project brings together some ideas, a few battle-hardened pieces of other modules, and support for newer versions of node.

-## Why?
+## Motivation

 I needed it, plain and simple.
 Additionally, it's apparent that [support for multiple versions](https://github.com/joyent/node/issues/8075) is not coming to node core, or even something they care about.
-It was also an excuse to play with Go :)
+It was also an excuse to play with Go.

 ## License